huggingface/lighteval/README.md

 #### Core evaluations
 Prompt function: **find a suitable prompt function** in `src.lighteval.tasks.task_prompt_formatting.py`, or code your own.
 This function must output a `Doc` object, which should contain the `query`, your prompt, and either `gold`, the gold output, or `choices` and `gold_index`, the list of choices and index or indices of correct answers.
 If your query contains an instruction that should not be repeated in a few shot setup, add it to an `instruction` field.

-Summary: create a **line summary** of your evaluation, in `src/lighteval/tasks/tasks_table.jsonl`.
+Summary: create a `LightevalTaskConfig` summary of your evaluation, in `src/lighteval/tasks/default_tasks.py`.
 This summary should contain the following fields:
 - `name` (str), your evaluation name
 - `suite` (list), the suite(s) to which your evaluation should belong.
 This field allows us to compare different task implementations and is used as a task selection to differentiate the versions to launch.
 At the moment, you'll find the keywords ["helm", "bigbench", "original", "lighteval", "community", "custom"]; for core evals, please choose `lighteval`.
-- `prompt_function` (str), the name of the prompt function you defined in the step above
+- `prompt_function` (Callable), the prompt function you defined in the step above
 - `hf_repo` (str), the path to your evaluation dataset on the hub
 - `hf_subset` (str), the specific subset you want to use for your evaluation (note: when the dataset has no subset, fill this field with `"default"`, not with `None` or `""`)
 - `hf_avail_splits` (list), all the splits available for your dataset (train, valid or validation, test, other...)